amari-calipso/sky-cotl-midi-player/README.md

-# Sky: Children of the Light midi player
+# Sky: Children of the Light MIDI player
 A software that converts MIDI files and input devices into controls for musical instruments from "Sky: Children of the Light"

 # Usage